 The college experience will be emotionally challenging at times.
 Counseling Services compassionately provides free, accessible, and confidential assistance to all enrolled Trinity students.

 We have designed our services to fulfill our mission: To support the educational and personal success of Trinity University students when they encounter developmental, interpersonal, or psychological challenges.
 Whether a student's challenge is homesickness, coping with a break-up, anxiety, depression, or other mental health issues, Counseling Services is available to provide confidential assistance.

 Occasionally, Walk-In Hours must be canceled or shortened, so a student may wish to call to verify that day's schedule.
 If a student wishes to see a specific counselor for their consultation and assessment, the student should call to learn which afternoons the desired counselor will be on duty during Walk-In Hours.
 The student may also see the counselor-on-duty during Walk-in Hours and transfer to another counselor for follow-up appointments.
 Profiles of our counselors are available on the ‘Meet the Staff’ webpage.

 Learn more about what happens during the consultation and assessment visit to our office at the ‘About Our Services’ webpage.

 We are committed to providing high-quality, culturally sensitive services.
-We affirm the wide diversity of our clientele, which includes students of color, international students, LGBT students, and students from all socio-economic backgrounds and with varying religious/spiritual beliefs.
+We affirm the wide diversity of our clientele, which includes students of color, international students, students of multiple genders (both binary and nonbinary), LGBQ+ students, and students from all socio-economic backgrounds and with varying religious/spiritual beliefs.

 To learn more about these services and client confidentiality, visit the ‘About Our Services’ webpage.